elixir-nx/axon/README.md

 Axon.predict(model, params, input, compiler: EXLA)
 ```

-Both macros are valid inside `defn`, meaning you can easily integrate model execution with existing numerical definnitions.
+Both macros are valid inside `defn`, meaning you can easily integrate model execution with existing numerical definitions.

 Axon currently has support for: